 Science tutoring: Biology & Health Core courses

-The Science Center has tutoring to fit your needs...the weekly schedule for study groups & walk-in times are posted weekly outside of your science lecture and lab rooms, and are emailed to you via SCC email.
+The Science Center has tutoring to fit your needs...schedules for study groups & walk-in times are posted weekly outside of your science lecture and lab rooms, and are emailed to you via SCC email.

-Individual appointments are set-up by contacting Elaine Hardwick (professional staff tutor) or Judith Kant (student tutor) in the Science Center, C-115.
+Individual appointments are set-up by contacting Elaine Hardwick (professional staff tutor) in the Science Center, C-115.

-The Science Center has many of the anatomy models used in your A & P and Biology courses.
-If you need to review before your lab quiz or lab practical, stop by anytime to utilize our many models...as long as there is an open table, please feel free to review models.
-Cannot find the model you want to review -- speak to Elaine about the model you need from the C-121 lab.
+The Science Center has many of the anatomy models if you need to review before your lab quiz or lab practical...you can stop by anytime to utilize our many models whether a study group is scheduled to meet or not!
+Cannot find the model you want to review?
+Speak to Elaine about the model you need from the C-121 lab.

-The Science Center space can also be used for study space...the facility provides a quiet study space for individuals or small groups...there is plenty of table space to spread out book, notes, and handouts.
+The Science Center space can also be used for study space...the facility provides a quiet study space for individuals or small groups...there is plenty of table space to spread out book, notes, handouts.
+There is also a wall-sized whiteboard to draw out pictures, write equations, etc. Stop by and check us out!

 Research has shown that students that participate in study groups receive higher grades than those who do not participate.Students learn to be more confident about their science courses, understand processes, comprehend data, and utilize study skills/tips they may not have known about prior to joining a study group.